Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, I: Construction: Introduction

 \begin{rem} In the statement of Theorem~\ref{t:conj}, the representations are automatically injective: as we will see with Theorem~\ref{p:faithful}, a proper ping-pong partition for a virtually free group forces the action to be faithful. \end{rem}

 To give a more concrete picture, in the classical case of discrete groups $\Gamma$ in $\PSL(2,\R)$, the ping-pong partition that we consider corresponds to some coding for the geodesic flow on the unit tangent bundle $\PSL(2,\R)/\Gamma$.
-However, our construction is more dynamical than geometrical, based on the recent work of Deroin, Kleptsyn and Navas \cite{DKN2014}, where Theorem \ref{t:main} is proved for \emph{free groups}.
+However, our construction is more dynamical than geometrical, based on the recent work of Deroin, Kleptsyn and Navas \cite{DKN2014}, where Theorem~\ref{t:main} is proved for \emph{free groups}.
 In their work, this is the key for establishing important ergodic properties of virtually free groups of real-analytic circle diffeomorphisms, solving old conjectures by Ghys, Sullivan and Hector in this particular setting.
-Several other consequences of the ping-pong partitions are described in the companion paper~\cite{MarkovPartitions2}: for instance, they allow to solve directly an old conjecture by Dippolito \cite{Dippolito} in the significant case of foliations arising as suspensions of group actions, in real-analytic regularity (see \cite{MarkovPartitions2} for more details and context).
+Several other consequences of the ping-pong partitions are described in the companion paper~\cite{MarkovPartitions2}, by a slightly different list of authors.
+We have decided to put the main focus of this first part on group-theoretical aspects, while the second one will treat concepts of more dynamical nature.
+Let us however describe the main application that motivated this first work, whose proof appears in \cite{MarkovPartitions2}: ping-pong partitions allow to solve an old conjecture by Dippolito \cite{Dippolito} in the significant case of foliations arising as suspensions of group actions, in real-analytic regularity (see \cite{MarkovPartitions2} for more details, context and history).

-\begin{cor*}[Dippolito conjecture in class $C^\omega$] Let $G\subset\Diff_+^\omega(\T)$ be a group of real-analytic circle diffeomorphisms with an invariant Cantor set.
+\begin{thmA}[Dippolito conjecture in class $C^\omega$] Let $G\subset\Diff_+^\omega(\T)$ be a group of real-analytic circle diffeomorphisms with an invariant Cantor set.
 Then the action of $G$ is semi-conjugate to an action by piecewise-linear homeomorphisms.
-More precisely, every such $G$ is $C^0$ conjugate to a subgroup of Thompson's group $T$. \end{cor*}
+More precisely, every such $G$ is semi-conjugate to a subgroup of Thompson's group $T$. \end{thmA}

+The idea of the proof is that if a group acts on the circle with a proper ping-pong partition (which is the case after Theorem \ref{t:main}), one can perturb the action so that generators are PL homeomorphisms admitting the same (or equivalent) ping-pong partition.
+Theorem \ref{p:faithful} guarantees that the action remains faithful and Theorem \ref{t:conj} implies that the semi-conjugacy class does not change.
+Finally, one can take a representative in the equivalence class of the ping-pong partition with the property that endpoints of intervals are all dyadic rationals (that is, in $\Z[\tfrac12]/\Z\subset \T$) so that the PL construction gives a subgroup of Thompson's group $T$.
+This is not difficult in the case of a free group, but more technical arguments are needed for arbitrary virtually free groups, and the main ingredient is represented by \cite[Proposition 3.7]{MarkovPartitions2}.